bpmn-io/bpmn.io/src/pages/toolkit/bpmn-js/walkthrough/walkthrough.md

 ### Hooking into Life-Cycle Events

 Events allow you to hook into the life-cycle of the modeler as well as diagram interaction.
-The following snipped shows how changed elements and modeling operations in general can be captured.
+The following snippet shows how changed elements and modeling operations in general can be captured.

 ```javascript
 modeler.on('commandStack.changed', function() {